Horizontal-org/Tella-Android-FOSS/README.md

 ## Detailed list of features <a id="features"></a>

+The full list of Tella features available for the different platforms is here: https://docs.tella-app.org/features

 ### Encrypted container
 All of the content and data stored in Tella are encrypted.
-This means that unless the app is unlocked (using the 6-point pattern set up by the user upon installation), all the data will remain inaccessible to someone seizing or searching the device.
+This means that unless the app is unlocked (using one of the unlock methods set up by the user upon installation), all the data will remain inaccessible to someone seizing or searching the device.
 Even if it is plugged into a computer and all of the device's data is extracted to be analyzed, all Tella content and data will look like gibberish and will be useless.
-Unlocking the app by entering the correct pattern is the only way to decrypt, and therefore read, the content stored in Tella.
+Unlocking the app by entering the correct pattern, pin or password is the only way to decrypt, and therefore read, the content stored in Tella.

 ### Camouflage
 In order to protect the data produced and shared through Tella, the application and its content can be hidden on the user's device.